-Managing trigger events
+Anger – Managing trigger events

-“The difference between the responses, to the same events, are the ‘setting events’ that come before it.”
+“The difference between the responses to the same events are the setting events that come before it.”

 • Struggled at work – upset

-• Not had any breaks – tired
+• Took no breaks during the day – tired

 MensLine Australia Tip Sheet